svvsdIC/svvsdcallforcode/contributing/PULL-REQUESTS.md

 ### Step 3: Code

-Project Sample does not yet have a style guide.
+svvsdCallForCode does not yet have a style guide.

 ### Step 4: Commit